-We now distribute about 2,500-3,000 loaves of top-of-the-line Pepperidge Farm and Schwebel’s bread a month to people in need.
-We do this through the efforts of lodges and brothers of 2nd Erie District.
-At present eight Lodges are participating in the effort of supplying bread to ten pantries.
-Also, as of June 1, 2016, we supplied a total of 1320 hamburger rolls and 1840 hot dog rolls to 13 different fundraisers, all in the name of 2nd Erie District Freemasons.
+With the 2017 addition of the Rochester, NY area, we now distribute about 9000 loaves of Pepperidge Farms and Schwabels bread and bakery products per month to the respective food pantries in their districts and beyond.
+We do this through the efforts of Lodges and Brothers of 2nd Erie District.
+At present eight Lodges are participating in the effort of supplying bread to several pantries.

 Now because these pantries receive so much bread, they want to reciprocate.
 Four pantries mentioned to me, “Andy, because of what the Masons are doing for us, if you know of anyone in need, please bring them to our attention and we will help them.”
 Here’s how they’re helping.
 These pantries have partnered up with our Surviving Spouses and Loved Ones Program.
 Surviving spouses and loved ones, related to Master Masons, qualify for the WNY Food Pantry.
 They are able to receive the kind of food available in any large grocery store: plenty of fish, chicken, pork chops, hams, turkeys, and vegetables.
 They are able to get not only food but also clothing, kitchen utensils, toys for their children, etc. at no cost to them.
 At the moment we have three special ladies in the program: a widow, divorced mother, and a single mother.
 I would like to thank Albert Hoffman of Valley of Buffalo for his mentoring and guidance on the Surviving Spouses and Loved Ones Program initiated by Most Worthy Past Grand Master Gilbert.